 While faculty will adjust the rhythm of class meetings to suit their students’ needs and the course content, this is one possible sequence for a 90-minute class meeting.
 Divide the time into 4 parts that engage students in different modes of learning.
 For a 180-minute class, you might adjust the time estimates offered here, or repeat the plan twice.
-Short breaks are essential for combating Zoom fatigue.
+Several Short breaks, or one longer break, are essential for combating Zoom fatigue.

 1. Discussion (20-30 minutes)